Perseus333/website/_blog/memories-and-dreams.md

 ---
 title: "Memories and dreams"
+date: 2024-09-21
 tag: "philosophy"
 ---

-Did you enjoy a good draem if you don't remember it?
+Did you enjoy a good dream if you don't remember it?
 Should we focus on creating or remembering memories?
 I will try to find an answer these in this post.

 <!--more-->